fabianekc/GetCleanData/codebook.md

 The following 7 steps were performed in converting the original data set into the tidy data set:

-This section describes the steps performed in run_analysis.R.

 1. Download & Extract Data

   This section is optional and includes the steps to download and unzip the